MakeSchool-Tutorials/Makestagram-Swift-V3/Q18-Liking-Posts/content.md

 Although, it's not immediately obvious, a `like_count` is an read optimization that allows us to know the number of likes a post has just by reading from the `posts` node.
 This also prevents us from:

-- having to make two network request to display a post
+- having to make two network requests to display a post
 - reading all likes into memory (imagine if a user had a couple million likes!)

 Adding an additional `like_count` allows us to quickly read post data from Firebase.